storj/docs/Explorer-Release-Setup-Instructions.md

 ```

 3) Sign the identity you created with your personal single-use authorization token by running the following command:
-*By using the authorization token, you agree to be bound by the [Storage Sharing Terms and Conditions](https://storj.io/storj-share-terms.html).*
+*By using the authorization token, you agree to be bound by the [Storage Sharing Terms and Conditions](https://storj.io/storj-share-terms.html).* In order to authorize, you will need to configure both outbound tcp port 8888 access on your firewall, as well as to ensure this port is included in your NAT/port-forwarding setup.
+On most if not all home routers this will already be enabled with your default router configuration.

 ```bash
 $ ./identity_darwin_amd64 authorize storagenode <authorization-token>